Manila Railroad Company: Dieselization

 Dieselization of the MRR began with the conversion of the RMC class in 1940, just before World War II.
 After a 1952 recommendation, the Manila Railroad began by ordering sixty diesel-electric locomotives from General Electric, including GE Universal Series locomotives, and steel cars from Japanese suppliers.
 Diesel multiple units from Daiichi Bussan Kaisha also started replacing the RMC class from 1955.

 By the mid and late 1950s, steam locomotives were being phased out in favor of diesel.
 Starting on August 12, 1956, the MRR was one of the first to retire its steam locomotives from flagship passenger operations.
 The last regular run of steam locomotives happened in 1963 while the last special operation happened during the filming of the war film Harimao in 1989.

 Electrification plans

 Electrification and standard-gauge specifications were proposed for the first Mindanao Railway in the late 1930s.
 Satre (1999) also stated that the Cagayan Valley line tunnels had allowances for electrification in its design due to pollution concerns within the tunnels.
 However, these never materialized for the rest of the Manila Railroad's days, instead opting for conversion to diesel power.
 The Philippine National Railways eventually realized this goal in the 2020s, instead focusing in modern-day Mega Manila by rebuilding its existing network as part of the North–South Commuter Railway project.

+Car carriers

+During the early 20th century, passenger trains had flatcars which carried carriages and early cars as some sort of a proto-autorack.